tango-controls/rfc/6/README.md

 In the Tango Control System, its database service SHALL be available on a pre-known network address.

-Clients and subscribers MUST access the database service via TANGO commands requested on the database device.
+Clients and subscribers SHOULD access the database service via TANGO commands requested on the database device.

 As a Tango Device Server, the database SHALL provide State and Status.

-A limited set of the database functionality to support Tango Device Server configuration shall be avaliable as a read-only file.
+A limited set of the database functionality to support Tango Device Server configuration SHALL be available as a read-only file.
 This is an option for use in the absence of a network service.

 The database SHALL enforce uniqueness of device names and aliases.